javiergcim/MakeUpUltraFast/README.md

 * Water reflection and refraction
 * Auto-exposure
 * Shader for all dimensions
-* ¡FAST!
+* FAST!

 Tested on Nvidia and Intel, under Linux.

 ## To do
-* Better translicent blocks
+* Better translucent blocks